Numerics88/n88ParaViewPlugins/Build-Mac.md

 ```

 If everything worked correctly, the plugins will be in /Volumes/CaseSensitive/build/n88ParaViewPlugins/v5.9.1/install/lib/paraview-5.9/plugins/ .
 They can be copied to another system and loaded in ParaView 5.9.1 .

+## Create an archive for distribution

-Try something like this to create the archive:
+Try something like this to create the archive after you move the .so files to the ~/Downloads folder:

 ```sh
 cd ~/Downloads